roby2014/roby2014.me/_posts/riscv-rust-colorlight/2024-09-26-riscv-colorlight-rust.md

 With a simple [script](https://github.com/roby2014/colorlight-riscv-rs/blob/main/soc.py), you can build a full RISC-V SoC ready to flash your FPGA and run custom firmware on it.

-*(For more in-depth information, bcheck out LiteX documentation.)*
+*(For more in-depth information, check out LiteX documentation.)*

-So for building:
+So, for building SoC bitstream and dependencies for later:
 ```bash
 python3 soc.py --build --cpu-type vexriscv --csr-svd "./litex-pac/5a-75e_6.0.svd"
 ```